tytydraco/yessleep/out/My_younger_brother_and_his_friends_are_following_the_latest_trend.md

 This time he just said 'Hi.' and nodded and went into his room.
 I asked my mom if anything had happened or if anything was wrong with him but she said he was fine.
 His grades were good and he had a group of friends that didn't get into trouble.

-I walked up to his door and was about to knock, but I thought I could hear something so I listened it, but then it stopped and it was silent.
+I walked up to his door and was about to knock, but I thought I could hear something so I listened in, but then it stopped and it was silent.
 I lightly knocked on the door.

 "Hey dude, hows it going?
 Can I come in?"